Algebraic Geometry/Commutative Algebra Seminar, 2025–2026

 Thursday, Jan.
 29 Fuxiang Yang (Notre Dame) Syzygies of Binary Forms and Linearly Presented Ideals

 Thursday, Feb.
-5 Alessio Sammartano (Milan) TBA
+5 Alessio Sammartano (Milan) The variety of orthogonal frames

 Thursday, Feb.
-12 Jakub Witaszek (Northwestern) TBA
+12 Jakub Witaszek (Northwestern) Higher rational singularities in characteristic zero and positive characteristic

 Thursday, Mar.
-5 Feliks Raczka (IAS) TBA
+5

 Thursday, Mar.
 12 No seminar (Spring break)

 Thursday, Mar.
-26 Eric Jovinelly (Brown) TBA
+26 Eric Jovinelly (Brown) Stability of Normal Bundles of General Brill-Noether Curves in P^4

 Fall Schedule